What is evergreen content?

 Evergreen content refers to content that remains relevant, valuable, and useful over an extended period.
 Much like the always-green pines, spruces, and cedars of the forest, evergreen content stays fresh and vibrant through all seasons of your marketing — from festive holiday campaigns and everyday blog posts to new product launches.

 Think of it as the foundation of your content plan, providing background information for readers who may be new in your niche or looking for a refresher.

-Whether you’re a writer or a marketer, by now, you know evergreen content will be on the task list at some point.
+Whether you’re a writer or a marketer, evergreen content will be on the task list at some point.
 It’s critical infrastructure to your overall marketing, popping up in multiple forms.

 Here are the most common evergreen requests we see here at ClearVoice:

 - Blog posts